New drug hope for scleroderma patients with lung complications

 Summary

-This study tests an experimental drug called ifetroban in people with a severe form of scleroderma (diffuse cutaneous systemic sclerosis) or scleroderma-related high blood pressure in the lungs.
-The goal is to see if the drug is safe and can improve lung function.
-About 34 adults will receive either ifetroban or a placebo, and researchers will monitor side effects and breathing tests over time.
+This study tests an experimental drug called ifetroban in 34 adults with a severe form of scleroderma (diffuse cutaneous systemic sclerosis) or scleroderma-related lung disease (pulmonary arterial hypertension).
+The main goal is to see if the drug is safe and whether it can improve lung function compared to a placebo.
+Participants are randomly assigned to receive ifetroban or a dummy pill, and neither they nor their doctors know which they are getting.

 Get updates